sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 | 7 | SET_HEAD [3]  | Heading  | | | | | | |
 | 8 | LAND | | | | ✔ | ✔ | ✔ | [6] |

-1. Leg speed is an iNav extension (for multi-rotors only).
+1. Leg speed is an inav extension (for multi-rotors only).
 It is the speed on the leg terminated by the WP (so the speed for WP2 is used for the leg WP1 -> WP2) (cm/s).
-2. Not used by iNav
+2. Not used by inav
 3. Once SET_HEAD is invoked, it remains active until cleared by a P1 value of -1.
 4. If a mission contains multiple RTH stanzas, then for MultiWii, the mission terminates at the first RTH.
-For iNav, the mission will continue if LAND is not set, and valid waypoints follow.
+For inav, the mission will continue if LAND is not set, and valid waypoints follow.
-5. If the final entry in a mission is a WAYPOINT, the iNav treats it as POSHOLD_UNLIM.
+5. If the final entry in a mission is a WAYPOINT, the inav treats it as POSHOLD_UNLIM.
-6. iNav 2.5 and later.
+6. inav 2.5 and later.

 ## Annotated Example
 The following example, using the MW XML (ezgui, inav configurator, mwp) format, illustrates the WAYPOINT, JUMP, POSHOLD_TIME and LAND types: